natashanicholas2020/natashanicholas2020.github.io/_pages/about.md

-My name is Shane Holmes, I'm an engineer with a Bachelor's in Computer Engineering and a Master's in Computer Science.
-I have a wide range of interests in the fields of electrical, computer, and software engineering.
+My name is Natasha Nicholas, I'm an engineer with a Bachelor's and Master's in Computer Science I also have a degree in biology.
+My interested include software development and UX design.

-My work spans a range of disciplines; I've developed a LiDAR mapping system, built CV localization for a surgical robot, and taken on a plethora of hardware projects including a fully articulated robotic hand.
-I was a Fulbright Canada Killam Fellow, which took me to the University of Toronto for an academic exchange focused on furthering my education and experiencing Canadian culture.
+I'm a recent graduate and have experience building systems from APIs and databases to computer vision and AI driven applications, as well as working with data to uncover insights and inform decisions.
+I'm a detail oriented problem solver who enjoys tackling technical challenges from multiple angles and communicating solutions clearly to others.
+I'm looking to grow in a technical role where I can combine my engineering, analytical, and communication skills.

-I tend to gravitate more toward interdisciplinary problems because I enjoy working on novel challenges.
-These challenges give me the opportunity to learn new concepts.
+I also love crochet and running :)